 Sequence integrity is incredibly important in your tire barcode labels.
 If you have duplicates, a lot of scrap, or rework, unplanned expenses can occur in your plant.
 Additionally, if a duplicate label is not detected until late in the manufacturing process and something goes wrong with the tire, this can cause serious discrepancies and liability issues for your plant if the accurate tire information is readily traceable.

 Oftentimes, tire manufacturing plants will choose to outsource their tire barcode printing needs and associated sequence management services to their label supplier.
 Computype, for example, manages tire barcode label sequences across multiple parts, and by specific plants to ensure duplicates or inaccurate label sequences do not occur.

 This is a process you could also choose to do in house, although it will likely require proprietary software to be created for your business specifically, which could come at a high cost.

 How Much Do Vulcanized Tire Barcode Labels Typically Cost?

 Keep in mind that different suppliers will offer different prices, but from our experience in the industry, vulcanized tire barcode labels typically run from about $10-$15 per 1,000 labels.
 This price is derived from the factors mentioned above to meet your specifications.

 If you are looking to reevaluate spending as it relates to manufacturing of tire barcode labels in your facility, the cost of the labels themselves are just one factor, and you also need to consider the cost of your application method.

-Applying tire barcode labels by hand is still one of the most popular methods available, but when it comes to spending this type of strategy involves constant overhead and the potential for scanning accuracies.
-If you'd like to learn more about how automatic label application can save budget check out this article: Top 5 Ways Automatic Tire Label Application Can Save Budget
+Applying tire barcode labels by hand is still a popular method, but when it comes to spending this type of strategy involves constant overhead and the potential for scanning accuracy.
+If you'd like to learn more about how automatic barcode label application can save budget check out this article: Top 5 Ways Automatic Tire Label Application Can Save Budget